structurizr/dsl/docs/language-reference.md

 # Language reference

 The Structurizr DSL provides a way to define a software architecture model (based upon the [C4 model](https://c4model.com)) as text, using a domain specific language (DSL).
 The [Structurizr CLI](https://github.com/structurizr/cli) (command line interface) provides tooling to parse DSL workspace definitions, upload them to the Structurizr cloud service/on-premises installation, and export diagrams to other formats (e.g. PlantUML and WebSequenceDiagrams).
 See [https://structurizr.com/dsl](https://structurizr.com/dsl) for a demo of the DSL.

+__Please note that what you see here may not be available in the Structurizr CLI yet.__

 ## Table of contents